cbosdo/sumaform/lab/pdf/instructions.md

 Once you have the exporters installed and configured, you can start using Prometheus to collect metrics from monitored systems.

-**Installing and configuring Node Exporter on client systems**
+**Step 1:** configuring Node Exporter on a client system

-- In the SUSE Manager UI, open the details page of the client system to be monitored, and navigate to the menu:Formulas tab.
+1. open the details page of one of the VMs created on previous exercises and navigate to the **Formulas** tab.
-- Check the **Enabled** checkbox on the **Prometheus Exporters** formula and click **Save**.
+2. Check the **Enabled** checkbox on the **Prometheus Exporters** formula and click **Save**.
-- Navigate to the menu:Formulas[Prometheus Exporters] tab.
+3. Navigate to the **Prometheus Exporters** tab in the top menu.
-- Select the Node Exporter from the list
+4. Select the Node Exporter from the list and click on the **Save Formula** button.

+**Step 2:** apply the highstate

+1. Navigate to the **States** tab of the *monitoring.hol1313.net* system.
+The computed highstate is displayed and can be reviewed.

-- Click on the **Save Formula** button.
+2. Click on **Apply highstate**.

-- Apply the highstate and wait for it to complete.
+3. Wait for the highstate to complete.
+Click the link in the message at the top of the page to follow the status of the state apply action.

+**Step 3:** test the configuration

+1. In your browser, navigate to `http://monitoring.hol1313.local:3000` to open the Grafana UI.
+2. Select the **SUSE Manager Client** dashboard from the dashboard list.
-- Confirm that the newly monitored system shows up on Prometheus UI and Grafana.
+3. Confirm that the newly monitored system shows up on list and has metrics data.

 [^1]: https://documentation.suse.com/sles/15-SP1/html/SLES-all/book-virt.html
 [^2]: https://documentation.suse.com/sles/15-SP1/html/SLES-all/article-vt-best-practices.html